subhakritsc/Position-Recommendations-for-Footballers/README.md

 Feature Importance Extraction: Averaged feature importances from all trees to identify key features influencing position predictions.

 3. **Evaluating the Machine Learning Model**:
-    - **Creating Function to Recommend Player Positions**: Define a function using the model trained in Step 2 to recommend player positions with suitable probabilities based on features.
+    - **Creating Function to Recommend Player Positions**: Defined a function using the model trained in Step 2 to recommend player positions.
+The function uses the model to calculate suitable probabilities for each position based on player features, sorts the positions by their suitability, and returns a list of positions along with their corresponding probabilities.
-    - **Model Accuracy Evaluation**: Compared the top recommended position with the player’s actual positions.
-If the top recommended position matched one of the player’s actual positions, it was counted as a correct recommendation.
-Accuracy was then calculated based on the number of correct recommendations from a subset of test data.
+    - **Model Accuracy Evaluation**: Evaluated the model's performance by comparing the top recommended position with the player’s actual positions.
+A recommendation was considered correct if the top recommended position matched any of the player’s actual positions.
+The accuracy was calculated as the ratio of correct recommendations to the total number of recommendations in a subset of test data.

 4. **Using the Machine Learning Model for Position Recommendations Based on Player's Input Data**: